githwxi/ATS-Postiats/README.md

   to create an executable, then the linking does not by itself cause the executable to be covered by LGPLv2.1.
 However, this exception does not invalidate any other reasons that might result in the executable being covered by LGPLv2.1.
+* The contributed portion (ATS/Postiats/contrib) is released under the MIT license.
-* There is a separate release under the BSD license for the C header files of the Libraries, which one can freely insert into the C code generated from ATS source code.
+* There is also a release under the MIT license for the C header files of the Libraries, which one can freely insert into the C code generated from ATS source code.